Irene Schori: Career

 To begin the 2021–22 season, Team Schori was invited to compete alongside the men's teams at the 2021 Baden Masters.
 There, they finished with a 1–3 record, only beating Magnus Nedregotten of Norway.
 Elsewhere on tour, they won the Part II Bistro Ladies Classic over Cathy Auld and made it to two other event finals.
 They lost to Eve Muirhead in the final of The Challenger and to Nora Wüest in the St. Galler Elite Challenge final.
 They also had playoff appearances at the 2021 Women's Masters Basel, Stu Sells Toronto Tankard and the DeKalb Superspiel.
 Team Schori competed in one Grand Slam event, the 2021 National, where they finished with a winless 0–3 record.
 The team finished their season with a 2–3 record at the 2022 Swiss Women's Curling Championship, not advancing to the second round.
 Third Carole Howald left the team following the season.
 Schori, Stefanie Berset and Lara Stocker then added Michèle Jäggi and Sarah Müller to their team for the 2022–23 season.
 Jäggi took over the team at skip with Schori playing third, Berset at second, Müller at lead and Stocker as the alternate.

+Team Jäggi found immediate success to begin the 2022–23 season, reaching the semifinals of the 2022 Euro Super Series.
+Two events later, they advanced to the finals of the 2022 Women's Masters Basel where they were defeated by Raphaela Keiser.
+In Canada, they qualified for another final at the 2022 Alberta Curling Series: Event 3, losing to Rebecca Morrison.
+The team next played in the 2022 Curlers Corner Autumn Gold Curling Classic where they qualified for the playoffs through the C event.
+They then upset both the Kaitlyn Lawes and Jennifer Jones rinks in the playoffs to reach another final where they lost to Gim Eun-ji 8–2.
+With the points accumulated from their successful results, Team Jäggi qualified for two Grand Slam events, the 2022 Masters and the 2023 Canadian Open.
+At the Masters, they finished 2–2 through the round robin before losing a tiebreaker to Anna Hasselborg.
+At the Canadian Open, they missed the playoffs with a 1–3 record.
+Despite their successes on tour, they could not continue their run at the Swiss Women's Championship as they finished 3–5 through the round robin and failed to advance to the second round.

 In January 2023, Schori announced that she would be retiring at the end of the season.